psychbase/psychbase.github.io/psilocybin.md

 &nbsp;

+**Sherwood reported an improved synthesis of psilocybin**
+>Described herein is an improved synthesis of 3-[2-(dimethylamino)ethyl]-1H-indol-4-yl dihydrogen phosphate (psilocybin).
+The protocol outlines: synthesis of multigram quantities of psilocybin, identification of critical in-process parameters, and isolation of psilocybin without the use of chromatography, TLC, or aqueous workup.
+The synthesis furnishes psilocybin in five steps in 23% overall yield from an inexpensive acetoxyindole starting material.
+With specific focus on process control and impurity fate and removal, the improved procedure is amenable to providing high-quality psilocybin.

+*An improved, practical, and scalable five-step synthesis of psilocybin*
+Sherwood A, Meisenheimer P, Tarpley G, Kargbo R (2020) *Synthesis* **52**: 688–94

+&nbsp;

 **Psilocybin has been consumed by humans**
 >Systematic examination of its action on human subjects was carried out by volunteers in Basle during 1959